godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | is_glow_bicubic_upscale_enabled() |
 +-----------+-----------------------------------+

-Smooths out blockiness created by sampling higher levels.
+Smooths out the blockiness created by sampling higher levels, at the cost of performance.

+**Note:** When using the GLES2 renderer, this is only available if the GPU supports the ``GL_EXT_gpu_shader4`` extension.

 ----